puppetlabs/puppetdb/documentation/api/query/v4/resources.markdown

 ### URL parameters / query operators / query fields / response format

-This route is an extension of the plain `resources` endpoint.
+This route is an extension of the `resources` endpoint.
 It uses the same parameters, operators, fields, and response format.

 If you provide a `query` parameter, it will specify additional criteria, which will be used to return a subset of the information normally returned by